zphixon/accel_pen/README.md

 Sometimes also restart rust_analyzer (in VS Code at least).
 Once you're happy, don't forget to include changes to the *.sqlx* directory in your commit.

+### Changing tags

+Don't modify *0002_tags.up.sql*, instead edit *build.rs* with the new tags.
+If the accel pen instance is up and running, don't change tag IDs.

+Since the *build.rs* script generates *0002_tags.up.sql*, which is a migration file, you will need to revert the existing migrations before running them again.

 ## Architecture